anselm/arpersist/README.md

 	npm start
 	Then goto url of the server instance with xrviewer-ios browser

-#Current status and goals

-bugs and issues oct 8 2018

-	- rebuilt to latest
+#Bugs

-<<<	- reloading doesn't seem to spur anchor creation - whats up?
+	- reloading doesn't seem to spur anchor creation - whats up?
 	- at startup should fetch all content of the zone - means telling server what zone you want
 	- during normal synchronous update should filter by zone as well
 	- re-examine the math and flow of creating entities; does it make sense to make anchors for network inbound entities?

-bigger goals - an opportunity to play with ar authoring and fixing some design flaws with conventional social networks
+#Future

 	user experience